pastel at mtu.edu

 - Research Methods in Human-Computer Interaction, Jonathan Lazar, Jinjuan Heidi Feng and Harry Hochheiser, Wiley, ISBN 978-0-470-72337-1

-- You will demonstrate the ability to function on a multidisciplinary team by working on team that includes your client, graduate students in the HCI Evaluation and Usability Testing course, and undergraduate Communication students in the Usability and Instruction Writing course.
+- You will demonstrate the ability to function on a multidisciplinary team by working on a team that includes your client, graduate students in the HCI Evaluation and Usability Testing course, and undergraduate Communication students in the Usability and Instruction Writing course.

 You should have experience in a windowing application programming interface, such as java swing, TK, QT etc. I will not extensively teach a windowing API.
 You will also need experience working in groups.